SHA65536/TwitchEmotes/README.md

 # Twitch Emote Scraper
 This is a tool to download a lot of twitch emotes and their names.
 This is done by generating emote set ids starting from 1 and going up, and downloading the associated emotes from twitch.

-# Twitch Credentials
+## Twitch Credentials
 To use the Twitch API you will need a Client ID and Client Secret.
 This can be achieved by creating an application at [Twitch Developer Portal](https://dev.twitch.tv/)

-# Installation
+## Installation
 To build this tool you will need to install the [Go Programming Language](https://go.dev/dl/).

 Then you will need to clone this repository and run `go run ./cmd/main.go`.

-You can also directly install the CLI tool using `go install github.com/sha65536/twitchemotes/cmd/emotescraper@latest`.
+You can also directly install the CLI tool using:

+`go install github.com/sha65536/twitchemotes/cmd/emotescraper@latest`.

-# Usage
+## Usage
 I've included a small CLI tool in the cmd folder:
 ```
 NAME: